MovementGH/SFAudioStreaming/README.md

-# SFAudioStreaming
-Lightweight audio streaming library
+SFAudioStreaming is a fast, lightweight audio streaming library using SFML.